Revisiting the sphaleron and axion production rates in QCD at high temperatures: Motivation Outline

 In this work we re-visit the calculation of the $\Gamma_{\text{sph}}$ in SU(N) gauge theories using lattice techniques both in-and-out-of-thermal equilibrium conditions where the $N=3$ results for the non-thermal case are new and not discussed earlier in the literature.
 We work in an effective theory of the soft gluons whose momenta are of the order of the magnetic scale and lower~\cite{Bodeker:1998hm} which allows us to scan a wide range of temperatures, not studied earlier, keeping the lattice volumes sufficiently large.
 This is very difficult to achieve in standard thermal lattice gauge theory simulations with fixed number of sites along the Euclidean time direction, with new strategies being currently investigated~\cite{Bresciani:2025mcu}.
 Our emphasis is to extract some physically relevant quantities from the QCD sphaleron rates.
 First, we provide an estimate of the thermalization time for the ultra-soft momentum modes of SU(2) and SU(3) gluons during the early stages of the re-heating phase by matching the sphaleron rates between a thermal and non-thermal plasma with equal energy densities.

-By accurately calculating $\Gamma_{\text{sph}}$ we also estimate its contribution in the production rate of thermal (QCD) axions at a wide range of temperatures.
-We show a significant contribution to the thermal axion production from non-perturbatively interacting soft gluons, even at the electroweak scale.
+By accurately calculating $\Gamma_{\text{sph}}$ we also estimate its contribution in the production rate of thermal (QCD) axions with momenta $\vert \mathbf{k}\vert=0, \omega\to 0$ at a wide range of temperatures.
+We also calculate for the first time, the production rate of axions with dispersion $\omega \simeq \vert \mathbf{k}\vert$ due to non-perturbatively interacting soft gluons which for temperatures less than the electroweak scale is sigificantly larger than the perturbative predictions in the hard thermal loop effective theory.
 The plan of this paper is as follows: After briefly reviewing the key aspects of the effective theory of magnetic gluons at high temperatures we describe our algorithm to generate statistically independent gauge configurations by discretizing the effective Hamiltonian on a 3D spatial lattice.
 In the subsequent section, we discuss our numerical procedure to extract the sphaleron rate in a SU(N) plasma in thermal equilibrium at high temperatures.
 Comparing these results with that of a non-thermal plasma of over-occupied gluons we extract typical timescales relevant for the thermalization of such ultra-soft gluons in the early stages of reheating epoch.
 We conclude by discussing two important physical implications of our results in the context of preheating in the early universe and for the relic axion yields.